-Appendix G. Solar Cell Report
+Appendix I. Solar Cell Report

-Your report will be based on the type of solar collector you intend to use in the ASC 2020 Event based on Reg.8.1.
+Your report will be based on the type of solar collector you intend to use in the Event based on Reg.8.1.
 The following are instructions on preparing your team's report.
-Prepare your report using the instruction set that matches your solar car entry's style of array.

 Your report should contain the following: